salmuz/WAHEco/README.md

-# Web Application for Health Economics Decision Making (WeMEco)
+# Web Application for Health Economics Decision Making (WAHEco)

 You can use this library to model study case in health economics decision making or you can use the internal architecture web application for another customized web application.